Ontica/Empiria.Land.SearchServices/README.md

 Empiria Land Search Services is an e-government portal used to search documents and information, concerning with the Recorder of Lands office.

-This project is based on Angular 2.0 RC-4 and TypeScript 2.0 Beta.
+This project is based on Angular 2.0 and TypeScript 2.0.

 # How to start